Free Alabama Eviction Notice Forms

 Alabama Eviction Notice Types

 A legal eviction in Alabama can only be made for a number of acceptable reasons.
-This means that landlords must provide a valid basis along with the correct amount of days’ notice in order to comply with the legal eviction process within the state.
+This means that landlords must provide a valid basis along with the correct amount of days’ notice to quit in order to comply with the legal eviction process within the state.

 There are many specific causes that can prompt eviction action.
 Not using the correct Alabama legal document, in this case, can lead to delays or even court dismissal of the eviction, so it is important to choose the right type.